teambit/docs/docs/bit-dev.md

 Bit.dev server is a cloud service provided by Bit.
 Accessing bit.dev server requires registering a user account on the bit.dev server.
 To export and import components from a local workspace to the account, the developer must login from the local workspace.

+> Unlike bit-cli tool that is open-sourced, bit.dev server is proprietary and owned by Bit.

+Bit.dev server provides these functions:

 <div style="margin: auto; width: 90%; padding: 30px;">
 <a href="#remote-scopes-hosting">
     <img src="https://storage.googleapis.com/static.bit.dev/docs/bit-dev/remote-collections.svg" alt="remote hosting" width="250" height="200">